Sacred Currents: A Deeper Look

 The dense covering of cowrie shells serves as more than decorative embellishment.
 In West African spiritual and economic systems, cowrie shells historically functioned as a medium of exchange, but more significantly, they act as conduits of divinatory power and protective forces (Berns, 1989).
 Their gleaming white surfaces are also associated with purity, water, and fertility, showing the diversity in usage and meaning of cowrie shells (Drewal & Schildkrout, 2009).
 For diviners, the cowrie’s association with a myriad of significant spiritual symbolisms and material culture links the physical and spiritual realms, amplifying the authority and strength of the baga during divination ceremonies.

-The elongated vertical crest and trailing tassels morph the headdress into a dynamic form, emphasizing movement and presence in performance contexts.
-Such visual expression communicates a diviner’s ability to mediate between earthly and spiritual domains, channeling messages from ancestral spirits and deities (Roy, 1987).
-Art in Africa is general dynamic and kinetic.
+The elongated vertical crest and trailing tassels make the headdress into a more dynamic form which emphasizes movement and presence in performance contexts.
+The visual expression communicates and enhances a diviner’s ability to mediate between earthly and spiritual domains, channeling messages from ancestral spirits and deities (Roy, 1987).
+Art in Africa is general dynamic and kinetic, and the baga headdress is a great example.
 The movement of the headdress and regalia, along with the noises of the shells, the iron gongs, and other musical instruments, aids in communicating for divinatory practices and enhances the effectiveness.
+In Mossi tradition, baga occupy a vital position as interpreters of misfortune, illness, and conflict.
+Their regalia not only mark their social distinction, it also embodies the spiritual efficacy and fortitude required for their work.
+The baga headdress thus operates as both a material symbol of sacred authority and status, and an active participant in ritual performance.

 Through its astonishing craftsmanship regarding aesthetics and geometric order, organic movement, and significant symbolism, the Mossi baga headdress highlights the profound interconnectedness of art, economy, social elements, and spirituality within Mossi life in Burkina Faso traditional people groups.
-Within the context of Sacred Currents: Spirituality in African Art, it testifies to the enduring power of material culture as a vessel of sacred knowledge, social continuity, and method of communication for
+Within the context of Sacred Currents: Spirituality in African Art, it testifies to the enduring power of material culture as a vessel of sacred knowledge, social continuity, and method of communication for the Mossi people.

 References